Deformation of rational singularities and Hodge structure

 which follow from the canonical isomorphism $\psi_{f,\ne1}=\varphi_{f,\ne1}$. \sk We have the {\it $N$-primitive decomposition\1}:

 where $P_N\Gr^W_jH^j_{\rm lim}$, $P_N\Gr^W_jH^j_{{\rm van},1}$ are the $N$-primitive part defined by

 and they are 0 otherwise.
-From the decomposition of the vanishing cycles $H^j_{{\rm lim},1}$ as in \cite[(5.1.4.2) or Corollary~4.2.4]{mhp} (together with the purity of the direct factor of $^p\Hc^{j-n}\R f_*{\rm IC}_X\Q$ supported at the origin), we can deduce that
+From the decomposition of the vanishing cycles $H^j_{{\rm lim},1}$ as in \cite[(5.1.4.2) or Corollary~4.2.4]{mhp} (together with the purity of the direct factor of $^p\Hc^{j-n}\R f_*{\rm IC}_X\Q$ supported at the origin), we can deduce the following isomorphisms and inclusions: